Everything you need to know about how insurance laws work and how traffic violations will affect your car insurance rates.

 - Liability Requirements by State: Find out what car insurance coverages you must have to drive in your state.
 While nearly all states require minimum levels of liability, which pays for others’ injuries and damage you cause in an accident, some states also mandate that you have additional types of car insurance, such as uninsured motorist or personal injury protection.

-Learn the role tort law plays in car insurance accidents.
+- Tort Insurance Law: Learn how tort law plays in car insurance accidents.
 Some states are “tort states,” which means you are responsible for compensating people you injure in an accident.
-Typically, this is covered by your liability insurance, up to your limits.
+Typically, this is covered by your liability insurance up to your limits.

-The penalties for driving without a license are outlined by state.
+- Driving Without a License: The penalties for driving without a license are outlined by each state.

-This article outlines laws that govern the use of cellphones while behind the wheel.
-You’ll also learn whether or not a cellphone ticket will raise yoru car insurance rates.
+- Cellphone Use While Driving: This article outlines laws governing cellphones’ use while behind the wheel.
+You’ll also learn whether or not a cellphone ticket will raise your car insurance rates.

-Whether your car is totaled or not after an accident depends on your state’s total-loss threshold law.
-Legally, insurers are required to declare a car totaled and apply for a salvage title once damage reaches a certain point under your state’s law.
-Learn all the information you need to know about your state’s total-loss threshold.
+- Total-Loss Thresholds: Whether your car is totaled after an accident depends on your state’s total-loss threshold law.
+Legally, insurers must declare a car totaled and apply for a salvage title once damage reaches a certain point under your state’s law.
+Learn what you need to know about your state’s total-loss threshold.